mattermost/docs/source/process/definitions.rst

 Official Support
   - Production level quality
   - In Active Development or in Maintenance Mode
-  - GitHub Pull Requests are accepted for bug fixes and security fixes Casual Support
+  - GitHub pull requests are accepted for bug fixes and security fixes Casual Support
-  - Peer-to-peer support on forum.mattermost.org and at pre-release.mattermost.org
+  - Peer-to-peer end-user support on forum.mattermost.org
-  -
+  - Support for contributors of code and documentation on pre-release.mattermost.org
+  - GitHub pull requests are accepted for security fixes